VladimirChernev/ts-pl-learning/README.md

 - `--debug` -> run tests in debug mode
 - `--ui` -> runs test in ui mode
 - `--trace on` -> forces trace capture mode
-- `npx playwright test --workers=1` -> disable parallelization, or set workers to 1, you can change the number of workers with this command
+- `--workers=1` -> you can change the number of workers with this command, you can set workers to 1 to disable parallel execution
 - `--project chrome` -> forces tests to execute with chrome browser
 - `--last-failed` -> run only the tests that failed in the last test run, first run your tests and then run them again with this flag